May 1, 2018 Creative Father’s Day Contest Ideas

 Not every dad wants a grill for Father’s Day.
 Some might prefer other items used for entertaining.
 Like maybe a patio set, or a bluetooth speaker.
 Abeles and Heymann (A&H) hosted a “Pick Your Prize” contest in which people could choose from three prizes they hoped to win.

 The giveaway ran for about six weeks and people were invited to enter daily in order to increase their chances of winning.
-A&H was smart about how they set up the contest because by allowing people to enter daily, they also brought people to their campaign daily which meant reminding people of the brand.
+A&H was smart about how they set up the contest because by allowing people to enter daily, they also brought people to their campaign every day which meant reminding people of the brand.

 2. Ask Fans to Submit a Photo of Their Dad